mattseery/seek-covid19-treatment/README.md

 treatment if diagnosed with COVID-19.

 ## Analysis
-The chi square test and odds ratio were used to determine which type of diagnosis was more likely seel medical treatment for a COVID-19 treatment.
+The chi square test and odds ratio were used to determine which type of diagnosis was more likely to seek medical treatment for a COVID-19 treatment.
 The analysis was performed using python in a jupyter notebook.